 As outsourced contract manufacturing continues to grow, the need for a trustworthy partner is paramount.

-Business development director at Idifarma Manuel Leal Sanchez, vice-president of manufacturing services and head of corporate social responsibility (CSR) at Recipharm Erik Haeffler, and chief executive officer (CEO) at Sterling Pharma Solutions Kevin Cook discuss the trends currently shaping their industry.
+Manuel Leal Sanchez, business development director at Idifarma, Erik Haeffler, vice president manufacturing services and head of CSR at Recipharm and Kevin Cook, CEO at Sterling Pharma Solutions discuss the trends currently shaping their industry

 What are some of the main factors underlying the growth in outsourcing?

 Manuel Leal Sanchez (MLS) – There are a number of factors contributing to the growth of the contract manufacturing industry.
 One of the most relevant is the increasing competition in the pharmaceutical sector, spurred by the rise of generic drugs.
 These demand lower manufacturing costs and margins and higher flexibility and efficiency.

 Some pharmaceutical products require specific manufacturing facilities and equipment, along with the capability to manufacture small batches.
 This is a common reason why our customers choose Idifarma.
 Finally, there are many ‘virtual’ companies, which outsource all development and manufacturing activities, and need suitable CDMOs to make their business sustainable in the long term.

 Kevin Cook (KC) – I think there are two main factors driving the growth within the contract manufacturing sector.
 The first is the growth of the emerging pharma sector, particularly in the US.
 Since the emerging pharma companies have limited manufacturing capabilities they rely on contract manufacturers.
 The second is the continuation of the trend for large pharma to consolidate and divest their internal manufacturing capacity, and move towards an outsourcing model for non-core activities.

 How can contract development and manufactring organisations (CDMO) tailor their service offerings to ensure they offer something an in-house team cannot?